tuikhongtenbo/UIT-DS310/README.md

 ## References

 - Tan-Minh Nguyen, Hoang-Trung Nguyen, Trong-Khoi Dao, Xuan-Hieu Phan, Ha-Thanh Nguyen, and Thi-Hai-Yen Vuong.
 2025b.
-VLQA: The First Comprehensive, Large, and High-Quality Vietnamese Dataset for Legal Question Answering.
+VLQA: The First Comprehensive, Large, and High-Quality Vietnamese Dataset for Legal Question Answering. *arXiv preprint arXiv:2507.19995*.

 - Stephen E. Robertson and Steve Walker.
 1994.
 Some Simple Effective Approximations to the 2-Poisson Model for Probabilistic Weighted Retrieval.
 In *SIGIR '94: Proceedings of the 17th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval*, pages 232–241, Dublin, Ireland.
 ACM.